-Test Profiles allow you to change the conditions that Calibre uses to test your site.
+Test Profiles allow you to change the conditions that your site is tested under.

 Device emulation is achieved using Google Chrome’s device emulation—we go a few further steps to ensure that the experience is as close to a real device as possible.